 Does GÜLLEKRAFT settle in the slurry?

 No. Due to the tribo-mechanical grinding process, the particles are so fine that they remain suspended.
-No floating layer — which is not the case with pig slurry anyway — more homogeneous slurry, easier application.
+No floating layer - which is not an issue with pig slurry anyway - more homogeneous slurry, easier application.

 Can STALLKRAFT also be eaten by pigs?

-Yes — and this often happens naturally.
+Yes — and it often happens on its own.
 STALLKRAFT is high-quality feed lime.
-When pigs ingest bedding, they do so for a good reason.
+If pigs ingest bedding, they do so for good reason.
 Reinhard P. observes this regularly: "Pigs like to pick up the lime from the floor."

 How much do I need to spread?